 It means at his age which is 59 years old, actually, he has got more than that.
 He has $1.6 Million here.
 He has got about $300,000 coming in right?
 But we’ve calculated, he doesn’t need the full $1.8 Million.
 Basically, he needs only about $1.5 Million.
 Thanks for that question.

-So, you add up all together, like I say is $1.5 Million.
+So, you add up altogether, as I say is $1.5 Million.
 And this is the allocation percentages.
 Now, you will realise that under each bucket, there is this return assumption 1.5%, 3.5%, 5.5%, 6.5% return per year.
-Now, these are assumptions and these assumptions also means the kind of instrument that we are going to invest in.
+Now, these are assumptions and these assumptions also mean the kind of instrument that we are going to invest in.

 So now, are we okay so far?

-So, this amount of money, $329,000 will be invested into money market.
+So, this amount of money, $329,000 will be invested in the money market.
 This amount of money, we’ll invest into a very conservative, mostly bond portfolio.
 This amount will be mostly into equities kind of portfolio.
 So on and so forth.

 Now, you’ll realise that under this income bucket, there is nothing.
 That is because the income bucket doesn’t invest at all.
 The money – $340,000 – It is not invested.
 This $340,000 will be used to buy an insurance annuity.
 It’s not an investment.
 It’s an insurance annuity.

 This income bucket is also used to collect CPF LIFE payments at age 65.
 Think of it as a bank account.
 Your CPF LIFE monthly payment will pay into this income bucket account.
 The insurance annuity that you used $340,000 to buy per month will also pay into this account.
 This income bucket is also where you collect your rental of $2,000.
 It’s like a bank account that collects income.